Welcome

 SQE1 Syllabus

-For SQE1, a solid understanding of the rules governing disclosure, including specific types like pre-action and non-party disclosure, is essential.
-You need to know when and how these applications can be made and the potential impact on case strategy and costs.
-Your revision should focus on:
+For SQE1, you are required to understand the rules governing disclosure, including specific types like pre-action and non-party disclosure, and to know when and how these applications can be made and their potential impact on case strategy and costs, with a focus on the following syllabus points:

 Test Your Knowledge